 In collaboration with the Tero Saarinen Company (TSC), Borrowed Light captures the ritualistic essence of dance and the profound strength of community.
 Inspired by the radical Shakers movement of the 1700s and 1800s, the work explores total surrender and devotion to a community.
 The live performance of original Shaker hymns by The Boston Camerata fills the space with ethereal harmonies that echo through the repetitive rituals of the movement.
 Collective identity can carry towards something greater, but at what point do its rigid values push the individual to the very limits of their devotion?

-This TSC classic returns to the program 20 years after its premiere!
-6 performances at Dance House Helsinki 21 February -- 1 March 2025.
+This TSC classic returns to the stage 20 years after its premiere!

 Experience our recent Harmonia Mundi CD release live and in-person!
 Transcendent Christmas music, featuring a superb all-female ensemble of voices and instruments.